Azure/ResourceModules/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

   ]
   ```

-### Parameter: `connectionStringPrimaryKey`

-PrimaryConnectionString of the endpoint for key-based authentication.
-Will be obfuscated during read.
-Required if the `authenticationType` is "KeyBased".
-- Required: No
-- Type: securestring
-- Default: `''`

 ### Parameter: `connectionStringSecondaryKey`

 SecondaryConnectionString of the endpoint for key-based authentication.
 Will be obfuscated during read.
 Only used if the `authenticationType` is "KeyBased".

 - Required: No
 - Type: securestring
 - Default: `''`